NightB1ade/7-Wonders-Scoring/README.md

 * Second screen is dynamic to number of players, and sets up score tracks based on chosen game
 * Tracks can be configured in second screen (hide/show)
 * Totals are tracked dynamically
+* Button press on track name opens helper dialogs for each player inc special calc as needed
-* Long press on score opens helper dialog - to be finished with special calc
+* Long press on score opens helper dialog including special calc as needed
 * Back button will take you back to player entry

 ## Next steps